 NOTE: Do not use this feature twice in succession on the same food portion-it may result in severely overcooked or burnt food.

 Beverage

-Press BEVERAGE to heat a cup of coffee or other beverage.
+Press Beverage to heat an 8-10 oz. cup of coffee or other beverage.

 Drinks heated with the Beverage feature may be very hot.
 Remove the container with care.